 How much does delivery cost?

-Delivery is currently free to all UK customers, with no minimum order value.
+Delivery is currently free to all UK customers, with orders over £20.

 When can I expect delivery?

 We ship your coffee by courier, and you can expect the delivery of your coffee within 3-5 business days upon confirmation of your payment.

 Yes.
 When we have received your order and processed it for delivery, we will give you a tracking number for the courier company.
 If you do not receive your delivery within the timeframe outlined, please first contact the courier company and then inform us and we will also chase it up on your behalf.

 Can I pay for next day delivery?